google/testimony/README.md

              <-- initial connection ---
              --- version byte (1 byte == 1) --->
              --- fanout size (4BE) -->
+             --- block size (4BE) -->
+             --- number of blocks (4BE) -->
              <-- fanout number [0-FanoutSize) (4BE) ---
-             --- socket FD, block size, num blocks -->
+             --- socket FD, + 1 dummy byte (ignored) -->

-           ..
-At this point, the client is connected. ..
+              At this point, the client is connected.
-           ..
-All other communication is one of the   ..
-           .. following 2 possibilities:              ..
+              All other communication is one of the following 2 possibilities:

              --- block index for client (4BE) -->
              <-- block index to return (4BE) ---